 Some of the most common injuries from accidents involving buses that can lead to compensation include:

 Again, no matter what type of injury you’ve suffered, we could help you claim if the accident was not your fault.

-When calculating compensation for personal injuries from a bus accident your solicitor will have to take account of two factors, these are general damages and special damages (explained further here).
+When calculating compensation for personal injuries from a bus accident your solicitor will take into account two factors, these are general damages and special damages (explained further here).

-To put briefly, general damages would be paid out in a successful claim for the pain and suffering and loss of amenity due to the bus accident.
+To put it briefly, general damages would be paid out in a successful claim for the pain and suffering and loss of amenity due to the bus accident.

 Special damages in a successful claim would be paid out for financial losses the bus accident has caused.
-To sum up, if you’re eligible, you could claim bus accident compensation claim may take into account factors such as:
+To sum up, if you’re eligible, you could claim bus accident compensation for:

 - The severity of your physical injuries;